915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

 *Representation error* refers to the fact that some (most, actually) decimal fractions cannot be represented exactly as binary (base 2\) fractions.
-This is the chief reason why Python (or Perl, C, C\+\+, Java, Fortran, and many others) often wonât display the exact decimal number you expect.
+This is the chief reason why Python (or Perl, C, C\+\+, Java, Fortran, and many others) often won’t display the exact decimal number you expect.

 Why is that?
 1/10 is not exactly representable as a binary fraction.
-Since at least 2000, almost all machines use IEEE 754 binary floating\-point arithmetic, and almost all platforms map Python floats to IEEE 754 binary64 âdouble precisionâ values.
+Since at least 2000, almost all machines use IEEE 754 binary floating\-point arithmetic, and almost all platforms map Python floats to IEEE 754 binary64 “double precision” values.
 IEEE 754 binary64 values contain 53 bits of precision, so on input the computer strives to convert 0\.1 to the closest fraction it can of the form *J*/2\*\**N* where *J* is an integer containing exactly 53 bits.
 Rewriting